thepoly/docs/Style Guide.md

 The *Society of Hispanic Professional Engineers* is one half of the annual [NSBE/SHPE Career Fair](#career-fair).
 Use *SHPE* on subsequent references.

 #### shuttles
-There are two shuttle routes, the *East Campus* and *West Campus* routes which are served by the East and West campus shuttles.
+On weekdays, there are three shuttle routes, the *North*, *South*, and *West* routes which are served by the North, South, and West campus shuttles.
+On weekends, there are two shuttle routes, the *East* and *West* routes which are served by the East and West campus shuttles.

 #### shuttle tracker
 [Check it out](https://poly.rpi.edu/shuttles/).